-The University Bookstore, located on the lower level of the University Center, is a full-service college bookstore operating for the needs and convenience of the UAH community and offers a discount on book purchases by the faculty.
+The University Bookstore, located in the Charger Union, is a full-service college bookstore operating for the needs and convenience of the UAH community and offers a discount on book purchases by the faculty.
 The University Bookstore provides a variety of services to UAH faculty and staff members.
-The Bookstore can special order almost any book.
-A CD-ROM of Books-in-Print allows faculty members to browse thousands of book titles.
-The Bookstore provides rental and purchase options on academic regalia for commencement exercises and carries a large assortment of office supplies.
-The Bookstore can secure copyright clearance on course packs for instruction.

-9.18.4 Intercampus Interactive Telecommunication System
+9.17.3 Intercampus Interactive Telecommunication System

 The Intercampus Interactive Telecommunication System (IITS) offers expanded opportunities to meet and teach within The University of Alabama System.
 IITS is a communications vehicle consisting of electronically-linked conference rooms located at UA, UAB, UAH, and other sites.
 Each campus has a telecommunications room equipped with cameras, video monitors, microphones, fax machines and other equipment necessary for interactive sessions.
-The IITS classroom is located in Room 205 of the Administrative Science Building.
-An on-site coordinator in each class room directs the use of cameras, microphones, and computers.
-Graduate students manage the facility at UAH and assist faculty with their courses.

 Anyone using this system can offer two-way interactive classes or meetings among all sites.
 Participants can see, hear, and speak to individuals at each site.
 Video tapes, slides, overheads, and other visual aids may be employed as needed to enhance a presentation.
 Although courses taught on the IITS have priority use of the system, meetings may be scheduled as time is available.

-9.18.5 Credit Union
+9.17.4 Credit Union

 The Alabama Credit Union is a cooperative savings and loan facility owned and operated by its members.
 Membership is open to all employees of the university through the purchase of shares.
 Loans are made to members for all types of consumer needs, with net earnings from loans distributed to members in the form of dividends.
-The Credit Union is a full service, consumer-oriented financial institution with a branch located adjacent to the Optics Building on the UAH campus and with facilities also located on the campus of the University of Alabama in Tuscaloosa.
+The Credit Union is a full service, consumer-oriented financial institution.
+Branch locations and further information regarding the Alabama Credit Union can be found on their website or visiting the campus branch.

-9.18.6 Media and Design Services

-The Office of Media Services, Alumni House, assists faculty in publicity, information dissemination, and faculty recognition.
-It produces UAH's internal newsletter Insight, which provides timely information about campus events and issues.

-The Design Services unit is a full service in-house graphic-design studio.
-Its mission is to assist and support all academic and administrative departments in the design, layout, and production of printed material including brochures, annual reports, flyers, posters, newsletters, newspaper ads, illustrations, forms, and stationery.
+Redstone Federal Credit Union is a federally chartered credit union based in Huntsville.
+RFCU is Alabama’s largest credit union and is regulated and insured through the National Credit Union Administration.
+RFCU operates 24 branches across North Alabama and Central Tennessee.
+RFCU has more than 400,000 members and $4.4 billion in assets.
+RFCU is ranked the 21st largest federal credit union in the United States by assets and 17th by membership.
+A RFCU branch is located in the Charger Union.

-9.18.7 Athletic Facilities
+9.17.5 Athletic Facilities

-Facilities in Spragins Hall include a gymnasium, swimming pool, weight rooms, four racquetball courts, classrooms, dance and exercise areas, locker rooms, and six outdoor tennis courts.
-Faculty members are admitted to facilities in Spragins Hall by presenting their UAH ID card.
+The University has several Athletic Facilities, primarily, but not limited to Spragins Hall and the University Fitness Center.
+Faculty members are admitted to athletic facilities by presenting their UAH ID card.
 Family members may also use the facilities.
 There is a usage fee for persons who do not have an ID card.

-9.18.8 University Preschool Learning Center
+9.17.6 University Early Learning Center